Hypothesis Testing Framework

 plt.show()

-The plot confirms: for a fixed real effect, the p-value shrinks as we add data.
+For a fixed real effect, the p-value collapses as we add data.
 Eventually any nonzero effect becomes significant.

 TipThink About It: the blood pressure drug

 A clinical trial with 10,000 participants tests a new blood pressure drug and finds a statistically significant reduction (p = 0.013).
-Impressive?
-The actual effect is a 2 mmHg decrease in systolic blood pressure.
+The effect: a 2 mmHg decrease in systolic blood pressure.
 For context, drinking a cup of coffee temporarily raises blood pressure by about 5 mmHg (Mesas et al., Journal of Hypertension, 2011).
-The drug’s effect is real — it’s not zero — but it is smaller than your morning coffee.
-Would you recommend this drug to patients, given the costs and potential side effects?
+The drug’s effect is real — it’s not zero — but it’s smaller than your morning coffee.
+Would you recommend this drug to patients, given costs and side effects?

-• Statistical significance is not the same as practical importance.
-With enough data, even tiny effects are “significant.”
-Always report effect size, confidence interval, AND p-value.
+• Statistical significance is not practical importance.
+With enough data, any nonzero effect is “significant.”
+Always report effect sizes.

-We’ll revisit these ideas in Lecture 11 when we ask: what happens when you run 20 tests at once?
-In Lecture 12, we’ll apply hypothesis tests to regression coefficients.
+Chapter 11 asks: what happens when you run 20 tests at once?
+Chapter 12 applies hypothesis tests to regression coefficients.

 Study guide